Camble/RPi-I2C/README.md

 Background
 ----------
 With the Raspberry Pi lacking analog pins, there is currently no way to actively monitor battery voltage in the GameBoy Zero (or any other Pi projects for that matter).
-Using an ATTiny85 chip or similar chip and the I²C bus, it is possible to request analog data using only two GPIO pins.
+Using an ATTiny85 chip or similar and the I²C bus, it is possible to request analog data using only two GPIO pins.

 Required Hardware and Components
 --------------------------------